aridjayarecipes/cutesrecipes.web.app/content/post/2592-steps-to-prepare-ultimate-beetroot-tomato-healthy-soup.md

 1. Make ready  Water

-Jamie&#39;s beetroot and tomato borscht recipe is a beautifully rich, colourful soup based on the Ukrainian classic, a beautifully healthy winter warmer.
+Jamie's beetroot and tomato borscht recipe is a beautifully rich, colourful soup based on the Ukrainian classic, a beautifully healthy winter warmer.
 The Tomato-Beetroot Soup is nourishing and revitalizing and especially suitable for sick and ailing persons and growing children.
 The Marathi language version of the same soup recipe can be seen here - Tomato-Beetroot Soup.
 Added chicken broth to mellow the flavor a bit.

 <!--inarticleads2-->